 William Walker Elementary School is the third of four schools to be replaced as part of the District's $680 million construction bond approved by voters in May 2014.
 The current structure, built in 1959, will be torn down and replaced with a modern, 87,200 sq.ft., two-story building that will hold 750 students and will open in the fall of 2019.

 The District is working closely with DLR Group Architects on the design of the facility, as well as with the City of Beaverton, on a site plan that meets the city's development requirements.
 The same design will be used as a prototype for Hazeldale Elementary, Vose Elementary and Sato Elementary.
+The General Contractor will be Kirby Nagelhout, who is also rebuilding Hazeldale Elementary School.

 The rebuild of William Walker Elementary School has posed a few challenges for the District.
 BSD has been working to coordinate the rebuild of the school with a complete rebuild of the adjacent Cedar Hills Park in partnership with Tualatin Hills Park & Recreation District (THPRD).
 The coordinated project will allow for additional access to the school site from Cedar Hills Blvd. as well as new fields and other open space for school and community use.
 By timing the work to occur concurrently, we avoid a lengthy disruption to the area and there may be possible cost savings through coordinated construction efforts.